twaugh/trading212-gnucash/README.md

   french_tax: "Expenses:French Transaction Tax"
 ```

+### Configuration File Locations

+The tool looks for configuration files in the following order:

+1. `~/.config/trading212-gnucash/config.yaml` (recommended)
+2. `~/.config/trading212-gnucash/config.yml`
+3. `trading212_config.yaml` (current directory, legacy)
+4. `trading212_config.yml` (current directory, legacy)
+5. `~/.trading212_config.yaml` (home directory, legacy)

 ### Configuration Options

-- **`ticker_map`**: Maps Trading212 ticker symbols to Yahoo Finance symbols
+- **`ticker_map`**: Maps Trading 212 ticker symbols to GnuCash stock symbols (may include exchange suffixes like .L, .PA, etc.)
 - **`expense_accounts`**: Defines accounts for fees and taxes
+- **`deposit_account`**: Account for Trading 212 deposits
+- **`interest_account`**: Account for interest payments

+**Notes**:
-**Note**: For share transactions, the Transfer Account uses the company name directly (e.g., "Microsoft Corporation").
+- For share transactions, the Transfer Account uses the company name directly (e.g., "Microsoft Corporation").
 GnuCash will map this to the appropriate account during import.
+- The ticker symbols in the mapping should match exactly what you have configured in GnuCash for each stock, including any exchange suffixes (e.g., `.L` for London Stock Exchange, `.PA` for Euronext Paris).

 ## Input Format

-The tool expects Trading212 CSV exports with the following columns:
+The tool expects Trading 212 CSV exports with the following columns:

 - `Action` - Transaction type (Market buy, Market sell, etc.)
 - `Time` - Transaction timestamp